julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 toc_label: "Table of Contents"
 header:
   image: "images/big_rock_photo.jpg"
 excerpt: "This post is an exploratory data analysis on the 2019 Big Rock blue marlin fishing tournament.
-I used Python to scrape the data from the website and used R for data manipulation and visualization."
+I used Python to obtain the data and R for analysis."

 ---